In the early 2000s, a test engineer named Jason Huggins came up with an idea.

 With LEAPWORK, you, and every other tester on the team can set up and run test cases.
 The easy-to-use platform hides all the code behind visual building blocks that can be dragged and dropped to set up entire test suites from day one.

-If you want to learn more about LEAPWORK and see how it differs from Selenium, check out our complete LEAPWORK vs. Selenium comparison here.
+If you want to learn more about LEAPWORK and see how it differs from Selenium, download our whitepaper below.